 - Severe depression

-Meth withdrawal symptoms are less intense than the symptoms of continued meth use, which include hallucinations, suicidality, stroke, heart attack, and aggression.
-Over time, meth addiction will rob users of their mental health, their happiness, and their futures.
+Methamphetamine withdrawal symptoms are less intense than the symptoms of continued meth use, which include hallucinations, suicidality, stroke, heart attack, and aggression.
+Over time, drug use will rob users of their mental health, their happiness, and their futures.
 Ultimately, for people in this situation, getting sober is key to having a healthy and fulfilling life.